Prayers for Childbirth: Christ as Companion

 But what struck me most about this passage was what it says about Incarnation: that Jesus knew and experienced the fullness of what it means to be human.
 Somehow, mysteriously, that could have included the experience of birth and the pains of labor.
 The closeness of God and the knowingness of Christ remain mysteries to us all.

-So I read these words today as yet another reminder that Christ is our closest companion, whether we are male or female, whether we labor in delivery rooms or at office desks or under the hot summer sun.
+So I read these words today as yet another reminder that Christ is our closest companion, whether we labor in delivery rooms or at office desks or under the hot sun.

 Behind us, before us, beside us, beneath us.
 We will have pain, but our pain will turn to joy.

 And no one will take our joy from us.

 Jesus knew that they wanted to ask him, so he said to them,

 ‘Are you discussing among yourselves what I meant when I said,

 “A little while, and you will no longer see me,

 and again a little while, and you will see me”?’